How To Increase Worker Safety and Product Quality

 The process of removing unnecessary items from the workplace.

-1. Inspect the work area for excess or unneeded items.
-Document items to be removed, reorganized or replaced.
+- Inspect the work area for excess or unneeded items.
+Document items you plan to remove, reorganize, or replace.

 2. Standardizing